n1t5ua5/code-journal/journal.md

+# Friday, 01/29/2024

+As I prepare for my Microcomputer Applications course tomorrow morning, I want to finish this ol' soccer project.
+After I've cd'd into the proper directory, I input the command docker-compose up --build into my terminal, I waited about five minutes for the webpack to compile successfully & then input glv-cloud-cli logs -a fastapi to view the logs & locate a more clear reason for this 500 error I've incurred.

 # Thursday, 01/25/2024

 My friend lent me another book on coding which was highly appreciated because I seriously need to learn about more data structures.
 The book's called "Cracking the Coding Interview: 189 Programming Questions & Solutions" written by Gayle Laakman McDowell.
 From what I'm told, most of the questions are aqnostic to which language it's used with but Java & C++ are frequently cited; I've been looking for an excuse to learn more about those two specifically so I'm happy I finally have a good reason now.
 On a separate note, I was also reminded of the importance of utilizing a deployed projects logs to debug errors & gained a fresh perspective on solving a unique problem I'm facing regarding a random 500 response inside a project of mine which I'll tackle on this upcoming Monday.